JulSeb42/vite-rest/README.md

 ## Install project

-ename the file `template.env` to `.env`, and replace the values with your email, password, etc. Do the same thing in the `client` folder.
+Rename the file `template.env` to `.env`, and replace the values with your email, password, etc. Do the same thing in the `client` folder.

 Then run `npm install` at the root of the project.
 Since we're using [Concurrently](https://www.npmjs.com/package/concurrently) this will install packages for backend and frontend.